superstarlifter/doc/docs/how_to/salesforce_api.md

 <img src="../assets/salesforce_api5.png"  style="width:800px" class="border"></img>

-3. When you are ready to download the collection, uncheck **Preview**.
-You have several options available to you when you download a collection:
+3. When you are ready to upload the collection, uncheck **Preview**.
+You have several options available to you when you upload a collection:
    * **Drop current collection first:** If a StarLifter collection already exists, drop the current collection and replace it with the new collection.
 Alternatively, StarLifter will update the current collection.
    * **Copy all rows:** Download all records in a Salesforce object, rather than specifying the number of records to pull.
    * **Set references:** Automatically set StarLifter references for Salesforce reference fields.

 <img src="../assets/salesforce_api6.png"  style="width:800px" class="border"></img>

-4. Push **Go** to download the StarLifter collection.
-Once downloaded, the data is available as a new StarLifter collection.
+4. Push **Go** to upload the Salesforce data as a StarLifter collection.
+Once uploaded, the data is available as a new StarLifter collection.

 <img src="../assets/salesforce_api7.png"  style="width:800px" class="border"></img>

+To learn more or ask additional questions, head over to the [StarLifter Community](https://community.starlifter.io).